Sneha1024/Uptoskills-Internship/README.md

 Task 1: Uptoskills Official Website

 Created a simple version of the uptoskills official website using HTML,inline CSS for styling the HTML elements.

+Task 2: Horilla HRMS Website

+Created a clone of the horilla HRMS website.